Claudio Ribeiro: Conducting

-Current
+Teaching

-Since 1984 Cláudio has worked as a lecturer at the Rio Grande do Sul Federal University (Brazil).
-In 1999 he pioneered a project intended for young musicians named International Music Assemblage, with a goal to achieve worldwide peace through music.
+Since 1984, Cláudio has worked as a lecturer at the Rio Grande do Sul Federal University (Brazil).
+In 1999, he pioneered a project intended for young musicians named International Music Assemblage, with a goal to achieve worldwide peace through music.
 He is currently guest conducting, and president of Instituto Musica, a non-governmental Brazilian institution dedicated to promoting music and culture.

-Claudio Ribeiro is also a composer, and his works have been published by Goldberg Editions.
 He also participates in juries of international competitions such as the Guitar Competition of Alessandria (Italy -1998).